-Dr Barentsz is MD since 1980 and received his research PhD in 1990.
-He is a Professor of Radiology since 1998 and currently the Chair of the Radboudumc Prostate MR-Reference
+Dr. Barentsz is MD since 1980 and received his research PhD in 1990.
+He is a Professor of Radiology since 1998 and currently the Chair of the Radboudumc Prostate MR-Reference Center.

-and Dutch prostate cancer guidelines.
-Now it is recommended to use prostate-MRI before a biopsy.
+cancer guidelines.
+Now, it is recommended to use prostate-MRI before a biopsy.

-(MRI) Expert Centre.
-In this centre patients can have the newest imaging techniques: mpMRI, bpMRI, nano-MRI, 18F- and 68Ga-PSMA PET-CT.
-Also, patients can have theranostics with Ac- or Lu-PSMA and MR-guided focal (radio)therapy treatments.
+he founded the Radboudumc Prostate (MRI) Expert Center.
+In this center, patients can have the latest imaging techniques: mpMRI, bpMRI, nano-MRI, 18F- and 68Ga-PSMA PET-CT.
+Patients can also have theranostics with Ac- or Lu-PSMA and MR-guided focal therapy

-They can consult experts of this centre with questions about prostate MRI, PET-CT, theranostics, and focal therapy.
+treatments.
+They can consult the experts of this centre with questions about prostate MRI, PET-CT, theranostics and focal therapy.

-He is the senior author of more than 300 papers,
+He is the leading author of more than 300 papers,

-7 in the last 2 years with a high-impact factor (>15).
-With this, he stimulated many enthusiastic young researchers to write excellent articles.
+seven in the last two years with a high-impact factor (> 20).
+As a result, he encouraged many enthusiastic young researchers to write excellent articles.

 - Royal Decoration: Knight in the Order of the Dutch Lion